top of page

 RESEARCH

-Forests are more than carbon sinks—they are multifunctional landscapes that support biodiversity, cultural values, and livelihoods.
+Forests support biodiversity, cultural values, and livelihoods.
 Yet, deforestation and degradation continue to disrupt the social and ecological systems that depend on them.
-Global initiatives aim to restore these systems, but we still lack scalable, accessible models that integrate ecological dynamics, land-use decisions, and socioeconomic trade-offs.
+Global initiatives aim to restore forests, but we still lack scalable, accessible models that integrate ecological dynamics and socioeconomic trade-offs.

-Our research explores how to restore and manage forests in ways that are both climate-resilient and socially just.
+Our research focuses on understanding how to restore and manage forests in a manner that makes sense from both ecological and economic perspectives.
 We use a combination of field experiments, spatial modeling, and large-data synthesis to investigate forest recovery across scales—from individual tree growth to regional restoration planning.
-Our work brings together ecological science, economics, and community-based knowledge to support evidence-based decision-making for forest conservation and restoration.

 How do plant traits, neighborhood species interactions, and climate variability influence individual tree growth and survival?